jhinkey/liferay-docs/deployment/articles/05-upgrading-to-liferay-7-2/01-upgrading-to-liferay-7-2-intro.markdown

 | **Note:** Liferay Portal 6.0+ *code* can be upgraded directly to @product@
 | 7.2.

+**Note:** *Micro* upgrade changes are data changes in Liferay DXP fix packs or data changes in GA release for the same minor version of Liferay Portal CE (e.g., installing Liferay Portal CE 7.2 GA2 on a 7.2 GA1 installation).
+Micro upgrade changes are optional in Liferay DXP 7.1+ and Liferay Portal CE 7.2+.

+You can use the upgrade tool (discussed later) to execute core micro upgrades whenever you want.

+To prevent module micro upgrades from running automatically, set `autoUpgrade="false"` in a file called `com.liferay.portal.upgrade.internal.configuration.ReleaseManagerConfiguration.config` and copy the file into the `[Liferay Home]/osgi/configs` folder.
+You can [use Gogo shell to run module upgrades](/docs/7-2/deploy/-/knowledge_base/d/upgrading-modules-using-gogo-shell) (discussed later) whenever you want.

 Here are the upgrade steps:

 | **Note:** You can